 Things that Hurt Your Bacteria:

-Since your septic tank needs bacteria to operate properly, you should try avoid using anti-bacterial soaps in your home.
+Since your septic tank needs bacteria to operate properly, you should try to avoid using anti-bacterial soaps in your home.
 These types of soaps destroy good bacteria in your septic tank and the drainfield, which results in solids building up faster, and potentially over-flowing and clogging your drainfields (helpful accessory: septic tank treatments).

 You should also not dispose of solvents, paints, unwanted medications down your toilets or drains, as these products can damage the good bacteria in your septic system.
-Instead, these products should be disposed using other means such as hazardous waste disposals and exchanges.
+Instead, these products should be disposed of using other means such as hazardous waste disposals and exchanges.
 And un-used medications should be returned to the pharmacy, or other medication disposal programs.
 Also, do not allow any herbicides or pesticides to get into your septic system.

-You should also reduce or eliminate your use of harsh cleaners, disinfectants, detergents and bleach.
+You should also reduce or eliminate your use of harsh cleaners, disinfectants, detergents, and bleach.
 It can help to use liquid laundry detergents and gel dishwashing detergents.
 These help minimize the non-organic solids that go into your septic system.
 But read package labels carefully, as many gel dishwashing detergents are high in phosphorus content, and these should be avoided (helpful accessory: drain cleaning tools; drain cleaners).

-If you have a water treatment equipment in your home (water softener, iron filter recharge, etc.), don’t backwash these equipment into your drains, as the excess water and chemicals are bad for your septic system.
+If you have a water treatment equipment in your home (water softener, iron filter recharge, etc.), don’t backwash this equipment into your drains, as the excess water and chemicals are bad for your septic system.